DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-11-notify-school-been-recruited-by-provider.md

 Lead Providers sometimes outsource the recruitment to Delivery Partners, meaning schools can have a relationship or familiarity with one but not the other.

+### What we've leared through Public BETA so far (up to mid June)
+So far only a small handful of schools have reported a mistake using this journey.
+The data currently suggests that these schools belong to Multi Academy Trusts (MATs).
+This could indicate that the provider has recruited the MAT but perhaps not all schools in the MAT are aware of the partnership.
+To avoid these situations, it would be worth working with training providers to ensure MATs communicate the partnership to all their schools, before the Lead Providers report the partnerships to DfE.

 ## Error states
 The journey also contained screens to account for scenarios where the user could not continue.
 These were;